Latest

 How has mental health stigma changed over time?

-One of the UK’s most prolific anti-stigma mental health campaigns go back to 2007, when the Time to Change campaign launched, which consisted of blogs, TV adverts and other forms of media raised awareness.
+One of the UK’s most prolific anti-stigma mental health campaigns go back to 2007, when the Time to Change campaign launched, which consisted of blogs, TV adverts and other forms of media which raised awareness.

 The UK government has made several commitments to reducing the mental health stigma.
 For example, its "No Health Without Mental Health" strategy, published in 2011, set out to mainstream mental health in society.
 This looked at areas such as talking therapies (including their impact on equality and assessments) and delivering better mental health outcomes.

-Looking closely behind closed doors, a number of MPs in 2012 spoke up about their personal experiences with mental health problems.
+In addition, a number of MPs in 2012 spoke up about their personal experiences with mental health problems.
 This led MP Gavin Barwell to "remove the last significant form of discrimination in law in our society".
 This was in reference to The Private Member's Bill, a repealed discriminatory legislation that prevented people with mental health problems from sitting on a jury, being a company director or being an MP.

 The Bill passed through the Commons and Lords with Government and Opposition support, and received Royal Assent on 28 February 2013.